tashadesai/puppybook-example/README.md

 Specifically, please note:

-* The finished router in index.js
+* The finished front-end router in index.js
 * The new ```GET_A_PUPPY``` case in the reducer
 * Lines 46-48 of server.js.
 The server now sends index.html for any routes that don't match (i.e. requests for ```localhost:3000/1```)
 * The Link in AllPuppies, with an onClick that adds the chosen puppy to the redux store